pyOpenSci/software-peer-review/appendices/editor-in-chief-checks.md

 ---
 - [ ] [Initial onboarding survey was filled out ](https://forms.gle/F9mou7S3jhe8DMJ16)
 We appreciate each maintainer of the package filling out this survey individually. :raised_hands:
-Thank you, authors, in advance, xwfor setting aside five to ten minutes to do this.
-It truly helps our organization. :raised_hands:
+A big thank you in advance to authors for setting aside five to ten minutes to do this.
+It truly helps our organization! :raised_hands:
 ---

 *******